thang2k6adu/FP2811/README.md

 ## LLM Chat Interface

-The application includes a natural language chat interface powered by Claude.
+The application includes a natural language chat interface.
+You can use either OpenAI GPT-3.5-turbo (cheaper) or Claude 3.5 Sonnet (better quality).
 You can interact with your TODOs using natural language:

 - "Create a todo to buy milk with high priority"
 - "Show me all incomplete todos"